ernex24/jnj-designsystem/imjnj-designSystem-docs/docs/brand/glassmorphism.md

 # Glassmorphism

-Glassmorphism is a custom feature created from the CSS of the Design System to add blur blur to the backgrounds driving the attention of the user to the content above the blurred background.
+Glassmorphism is a custom feature in our Design System, created using CSS.
+It adds a blur effect to backgrounds, drawing user attention to the content placed above the blurred area.
+This technique enhances visual hierarchy and focus, making the interface more engaging and user-friendly.

   <ThemeProvider theme={jnjTheme}>